Skip to main content

 See Send API reference for full details.

-Preparing Messages for Quoting
+Preparing messages for quoting

 The prepare_for_quote method strips nested context info: